mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 Examples
 ^^^^^^^^^
 These examples explain the layout and concept of YAML files.
-For instrument specific examples please check the mapping file example from :ref:`copying_example_files_isis-powder-diffraction-ref`
+For instrument specific examples please look at the individual instrument reference document:
+:ref:`instrument_doc_links_isis-powder-diffraction-ref` for
+an example specific to your instrument.

 The simplest example of the calibration file is used on Pearl as the empty, label and vanadium are the same regardless of mode.

 .. code-block:: yaml

+  # This is the layout used on PEARL
   # NB this example is not representative of actual run numbers
   123-200:
     # Notice how the indentation changes to indicate it belongs